garethjns/SpatialTaskV2/readme.md

 	- Hope Windows computer doesn't bluescreen randomly.
 - MATLAB task can be stopped with ctrl+c.
 	- If task is stopped, or crashes for another reason, MATLAB enters debug mode.
-	- If there is data that needs to be saved, save the workspace manually (data is only automatically saved during each break, not after every trial).
+	- If there is data that needs to be saved, save the workspace manually (data is only automatically saved during each break, but not after every trial).
 - When finished, untangle subject from cables and debrief.

 ### 7. Save data and shutdown
-- On Windows computer:
-	- When the task completes, MATLAB saves its data automatically.
-	- In ...\[SubjectID]\[Datetime]\TeComplete.mat.
-	- Copy ...\[SubjectID]\ directory to external backup.
-	- Close MATLAB editor (to prevent open files automatically re-opening next time someone starts MATLAB).
-	- Close MATLAB.
-	- Turn off amplifiers.
-	- Turn off MOTU soundcard.
 - On Linux computer:
 	- In world view click (R) in world window to stop recording.
 	- In Python click stop to stop collection.
 		- This raises an exception, which will be caught.
 		- Python will then automatically convert the saved pickle file to a .mat file.
-	- Copy the directory containing the eyetracker video from [] to external backup.
+	- Copy the directory containing the eyetracker video from /Home/Gareth/Recordings/ to external backup.
-	- Copy the .p and .mat file for the subject from [] to external backup.
+	- Copy the .p and .mat file for the subject from SpatialTaskV2/EyeTracker/ to external backup.
 	- Close eye tracker software.
 	- Unplug eye tracker.
+- On Windows computer:
+	- When the task completes, MATLAB saves its data automatically.
+	- In ...\Data\[SubjectID]\[Datetime]\TeComplete.mat.
+	- Copy ...\Data\[SubjectID]\ directory to external backup.
+	- Close MATLAB editor (to prevent open files automatically re-opening next time someone starts MATLAB).
+	- Close MATLAB.
+	- Turn off amplifiers.
+	- Turn off MOTU soundcard.

 # To do
  - Add live functionality
-	- Need to either connect to ZMQ server (Linux PC) directly from MATLAB (Windows PC) via crossover cable.
-Or connect to Python (Linux PC) from MATLAB (Windows PC).
-If this isn't possible, Python (Linux) -> MATLAB (Linux) -> MATLAB (Windows) ???
+	- Via TCP server?
 	- Minor modification to MATLAB code also required to monitor and act on online eye data.